 Dr Katie McQuaid

 - Position: Senior Research Fellow & UKRI Future Leaders Fellow

 - Areas of expertise: Climate change; gender; sexuality; Uganda; Africa; intergenerational relations; ageing; human rights; cities

 - Email: K.R.V.McQuaid@leeds.ac.uk

 - Phone: +44(0)113 343 3326

-Katie is an anthropologist with expertise on climate change, gender and sexuality, intergenerationality, sexual and reproductive health, and human rights in urban Africa.
+Katie joined the School of Geography in 2014.
+She is an anthropologist with expertise on climate change, gender and sexuality, intergenerationality, and human rights in informal urban settings.
 Her work creatively combines ethnographic and applied arts-based methodologies as tools for research, knowledge exchange and transformation in Uganda, Myanmar, India and Malawi.